drewm27/speakerrankings/large-size.md

 ### #43 [Zealot S97](https://www.aliexpress.us/item/3256809025525364.html) [[Aliexpress](https://www.aliexpress.us/item/3256809025525364.html)]: $48 with coupon YZZL10
 - Positives: There is nothing else for $48 with that deep of bass and a reasonable tuning
 - Negatives: Doesn't get very loud compared to other speakers in this class.
 Short battery life.
 Pretty heavy.
-Many say the S67 is a better sounding speaker
+Many say the S67 has deeper bass, but also gets more distorted
 - Weight: 7.36 / 3.3kg
 - Battery Life: 12 hours
 - Power